fugitivelabs/style-guides/style/javascript.md

 ----

-This guide is adapted from the Khan Academy and AirBng style guides.
+This guide is adapted from the Khan Academy and AirBnb style guides.

 ----------